Lighthouses of Guatemala: Caribbean Coast

 Matias de Galvez (Puerto Santo Tomás de Castilla) Range Front

 Date unknown.
 Active; focal plane 11 m (36 ft); quick-flashing yellow light.
-10 m (33 ft) skeletal mast painted white and carrying a large white triangular daymark, point up.
-Trabas has Capt.
-Peter's photo (also seen at right) and Google has an indistinct satellite view.
-NGA desribes the daymark as being red; apparently the color was changed sometime after 2016.
+10 m (33 ft) skeletal mast painted white and carrying a large red triangular daymark, point up.
+Byron Cardona has a 2023 photo, Trabas has Capt.
+Peter's photo, and Google has an indistinct satellite view.
 Located on the waterfront of the naval base and container terminal in Puerto Barrios, next to the cruise ship terminal.
 Site and tower closed but the light can be seen from approaching ships.
 Admiralty J5989; NGA 16412.

 Matias de Galvez (Puerto Santo Tomás de Castilla) Range Rear

 Date unknown.
 Active; focal plane 24 m (80 ft); occulting yellow light.
-10 m (33 ft) skeletal mast painted white and carrying a large white triangular daymark, point down.
-Trabas has Capt.
-Peter's photo and Google has an indistinct satellite view.
-NGA desribes the daymark as being red and it is indeed red in Google's 2016 street view.
+10 m (33 ft) skeletal mast painted white and carrying a large red triangular daymark, point down.
+Byron Cardona's 2023 photo is at right, Trabas has Capt.
+Peter's photo, and Google has an indistinct satellite view.
+The daymark was chnaged from white to red sometime after 2010; it is indeed red in Google's 2016 street view.
 Located on a hillside 347 m (380 yd) south of the front light.
 Site and tower closed but the light can be seen from the Calle de la Playa behind the naval headquarters.
 Admiralty J5989.1; NGA 16416.

 Puerto Barrios